digital-raven/daybook/docs/man/daybook-report.1.rst

         List of budget files.
 Multiple budgets may be provided.
 If more than one budget is provided, then the amounts associated with each account will be added.
 See the examples for what these look like.

-**--list**
-        List available report presets.
-Presets may be found in the locations specified by daybook_report_path in the configuration file.

-**--description**
-        Print the description of the reporter module.

-**--reporter** *reporter.py*
-        Path to reporter python3 script.
-See above for examples.

 **-h**, **--help**
         Display a help message and exit.